awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles.md

 If you no longer need to use any feature or service that requires a service\-linked role, then we recommend that you delete that role\.
 That way you don’t have an unused entity that is not actively monitored or maintained\.
 You can use the IAM console, the IAM CLI, or the IAM API to manually delete the service\-linked role\.
 To do this, you must first manually clean up the resources for your service\-linked role, and then you can manually delete it\.

-Because the Systems Manager service\-linked role can be used by both the Inventory and Maintenance Window capabilities, ensure that neither is using the role before attempting to delete it\.
+Because the Systems Manager service\-linked role can be used by both the Inventory and Maintenance Windows capabilities, ensure that neither is using the role before attempting to delete it\.
 + **Inventory:** If you delete the service\-linked role used by Systems Manager Inventory, then the Inventory data for tags and Resource Groups will no longer be synchronized\.
 You must clean up the resources for your service\-linked role before you can manually delete it\.
-+ **Maintenance Windows:** You can't delete the service\-linked role if any Maintenance Window tasks currently rely on the role\.
++ **Maintenance Windows:** You can't delete the service\-linked role if any maintenance window tasks currently rely on the role\.
 You must first remove the service\-linked role from the tasks before you can delete the role\.

 **Note**
-If the Systems Manager service is using the role when you try to delete the tags, Resource Groups, or Maintenance Window tasks, then the deletion might fail\.
+If the Systems Manager service is using the role when you try to delete the tags, Resource Groups, or maintenance window tasks, then the deletion might fail\.
 If that happens, wait for a few minutes and try the operation again\.

 **To delete Systems Manager resources used by the AWSServiceRoleForAmazonSSM**